dotnet/csharplang/proposals/low-level-struct-improvements.md

 There will also be a named accessor generated for each `fixed` buffer that provides by value `get` and `set` operations.
 Having this means that `fixed` buffers will more closely resemble existing array semantics by having a `ref` accessor as well as byval `get` and `set` operations.
 This means compilers will have the same flexibility when emitting code consuming `fixed` buffers as they do when consuming arrays.
 This should be operations like `await` over `fixed` buffers easier to emit.

 This also has the added benefit that it will make `fixed` buffers easier to consume from other languages.
 Named indexers is a feature that has existed since the 1.0 release of .NET.
 Even languages which cannot directly emit a named indexer can generally consume them (C# is actually a good example of this).

-There will also be a by value `get` and `set` accessor generated for every

 The backing storage for the buffer will be generated using the `[InlineArray]` attribute.
 This is a mechanism discussed in [issue 12320](https://github.com/dotnet/runtime/issues/12320) which allows specifically for the case of efficiently declaring sequence of fields of the same type.
 This particular issue is still under active discussion and the expectation is that the implementation of this feature will follow however that discussion goes.